Annual Crime Statistics:

 Crime Definitions: The crime definitions used to collate the statistics in this report conform with the requirements of the implementing regulations of the Clery Act (ref.
 34 CFR §668.46(c)(7)).

-Hate Crimes: The Clery Act requires the separate reporting, by category of prejudice, of any crime reported in the classifications below and any other crime involving bodily injury that manifests evidence that the victim was intentionally selected because of the victim’s actual or perceived race, gender, religion, sexual orientation, ethnicity, or disability.
-No hate crimes were reported at Western Washington University from 2004 through 2011.
+Hate Crimes: The Clery Act requires institutions to report any crime involving bodily injury, intimidation, theft, or damage/destruction/vandalism of property that manifests evidence that the victim was targeted because of his or her actual or perceived race, gender, religion, sexual orientation, ethnicity/national origin, or disability status.

 Note on Statistics: These statistics represent crimes reported to a wide variety of officials, both on and off campus.
 Officials at WWU take a very proactive approach to the enforcement of university policies and of local, state, and federal laws.
 Higher reported numbers do not necessarily mean higher occurrences of crime.
 Higher numbers are often a result of more comprehensive enforcement and reporting.